ElucidataInc/polly-docs/docs/Apps/Metabolomic Data/Labeled LC-MS Workflow.md

 Select whether to proceed with Fractional Enrichment or Fractional Enrichment with zero or NA Corrected or NA Corrected with zero values using *Select a fractional enrichment* and *Select a NA correction* drop down.

-Clicking on *Run* will generate a workbook that consists of the worksheets *rawIntensities*, *rawAbundances*, *FracContribution*, and *CorrectedIsotopologues* with entries for all the metabolite isotopologues across different samples.
+Clicking on *Run* will generate a workbook that consists of the worksheets *rawIntensities*, *rawAbundances*, *CorrectedIsotopologues* and *FracContribution* with entries for all the metabolite isotopologues across different samples.
 Further, all the metabolite isotopologues are grouped based on the pathway they belong to (information provided in the library file).

 ![Output Workbook](../../img/LabeledLC-MSWorkflow/output_workbook1.png) <center>**Figure 18.** Output Workbook</center>